larsoleruben/larsoleruben.github.io/diary/energy.md

 ### kWh
 1 kWh = 1000 Wh
 ### NOTE energy and power
-Wh or kWh is ENERGY, while W, kW or HP is power, which is defined at energy transferred per second.
+Wh or kWh is ENERGY, while W, kW or HP is power, which is defined as energy transferred per second.

 ### MWh
 1 MWh = 1000000 Wh or 1000 kWh